jaeger-dvlp/JAEG-OS/README.md

 # JAEG-OS
 ### I'am working on a program simulates old pc operating system.
 I'm coding this program with c# in form.
 I'll share screenshots from program soon.
-Its hasn't done yet.
-But it will.
+Its all done!
 ---

 ## Finished things, codes etc.